-Powering On a Source The following text uses the example of turning on a DVD Player, but the steps below can be used with any Source Interface.
-Event Maps may also be used to turn off IR, Generic Serial, or sources with built-in drivers.
+PoweringThe following text uses the example of turning on a DVD Player, but the stepsOn abelow can be used with any Source Interface.
+Event Maps may also be used to turnSourceoff IR, Generic Serial, or sources with built-in drivers.